-This is a somewhat long (12.5 miles) but spectacular hike just outside Bend.
+This is a somewhat lengthy (12.5 miles) but spectacular hike just outside Bend.
 It can be crowded, but for good reason.
-If you are visiting Bend Oregon, and are looking for that signature hike to truly enjoy the area, then read on.
+If you’re visiting Bend, Oregon, and looking for a signature hike to enjoy the area, read on.

 The Green Lakes and Soda Creek Loop Hike Near Bend